gpw8/MT_inversion_matlab/README.md

 # tilt-inversion-matlab
 Matlab codes for inversion of seismic data for moment tensors.
 This is not really user friendly yet.

-These codes are based on work by Chouet, Dawson, Maeda, Ohminato, Takao, and Waite designed for inversion of seismic data fromv olcanoes for moment tensors.
+These codes are based on work by Chouet, Dawson, Maeda, Ohminato, Takao, and Waite designed for inversion of seismic data from volcanoes for moment tensors.
+There are calls to some homegrown functions, functions that are part of Carl Tape's compearth package (https://github.com/carltape/compearth) and modified from Ken Creager's CORAL package.

-See:
+For more on the inversion, please see:

 Chouet, B., P. Dawson, T. Ohminato, M. Martini, G. Saccorotti, F. Giudicepietro, G. De Luca, G. Milana, and R. Scarpa (2003), Source mechanisms of explosions at Stromboli Volcano, Italy, determined from moment-tensor inversions of very-long-period data, J. Geophys.
 Res., 108(B1), 2019, doi:10.1029/2002JB001919.